Empowering Communities to Save Lives

 NCSP was formed in 2005 by a small group of committed Nevadans whose goal was, and remains, to address the significant problem of suicide in Nevada.
 From these humble beginnings, has grown to include public and private representation from across the state, and now offers internationally-recognized training and annual awareness and healing events.

-Connecting people and communities to help and hope – suicide prevention is everyone’s business.
+Connecting people and communities to help and hope – Everyone has a role to play in suicide prevention.

 The vision of the Nevada Suicide Prevention Coalition ensures all Nevadans feel hopeful and are connected to the resources they need.
 In so doing, the coalition hopes all communities will be free from suicide.